mahmoud1yaser/VR-Therapist-Virtual-Mental-Health-Experience/README.md

 ## Overview

-**VR-Therapist-Virtual-Mental-Health-Experience (VR-TVMHE)** is a cutting-edge application integrating Virtual Reality (VR) technology and Large Language Models (LLMs) to simulate therapeutic interactions for mental health rehabilitation.
+**VR-Therapist-Virtual-Mental-Health-Experience (VR-Therapist)** is a cutting-edge application integrating Virtual Reality (VR) technology and Large Language Models (LLMs) to simulate therapeutic interactions for mental health rehabilitation.
 This project provides a virtual therapist environment where users can experience immersive and interactive therapy sessions.

 ## Features